SmartDataAnalytics/Sparqlify/README.md

     wget -O - http://cstadler.aksw.org/repos/apt/conf/packages.precise.gpg.key | apt-key add -

-*TODO* Figure out how to deal with other distros
+Note that this also works with distros other than "precise" (ubuntu 12.04) such as ubuntu 14.04.